ValorZard/Resphys/README.md

 # Resphys

 Simple 2D collision detection/resolution library supporting **only** AABB.
-Uses fixed point with the (fixed point crate)[https://docs.rs/fixed/1.9.0/fixed/]
+Uses fixed point with the [fixed point crate](https://docs.rs/fixed/1.9.0/fixed/]) for complete determinism

 The library currently only depenetrates the shapes, without modifying their velocities.
 Its goal isn't to provide a complete physics simulation, but rather to provide collision detection and resolution for simple games.